Krato/Laravel-5-Config-Manager/readme.md

 ## Laravel 5 Config Manager

-With this package you can edit wor config php files in an easy way.
+With this package you can edit your Laravel config files in an easy way.

 ![Laravel 5 Config Manager](http://i.imgur.com/AVr7Jjl.png)